Closed reduction of a fractured boneFracture reduction - closed

 Your health care provider will talk with you about the possible risks of a closed reduction.
 Some are:

-- The nerves and other soft tissues near your bone may be injured.
+- The nerves, blood vessels, and other soft tissues near your bone may be injured.

 - A blood clot could form, and it could travel to your lungs or another part of your body.

 - You could have an allergic reaction to the pain medicine you receive.

 - There may be new fractures that occur with the reduction.